Where is Deptford?

 Deptford has no Underground station to speak of, but its Zone 2 location means it’s still well-connected.
 From Deptford station, commuters can reach London Bridge in less than 10 minutes, Farringdon in under 20 and King’s Cross in 23.
 Deptford Bridge and Elverson Road are other alternatives, both of which offer direct services to Canary Wharf.

-With its edgy credentials and handy London links, it’s no surprise Deptford is having a moment in the spotlight.
+With its edgy credentials and handy London links, it’s no surprise it is having a moment in the spotlight.
 And while the developers are moving in thick and fast, it shows no signs of losing the character and charm it’s known for.